pattobrien/dart3_node_interop/README.md

 - [ ] see if preamble can be programatically added to existing `build_web_compilers`
 - [ ] can we get intellisense to work on generated code (possibly using `jsconfig.json`)?
+- [ ] can we build js type definitions from ts declaration files?